NVIDIA/JAX-Toolbox/rosetta/utils/te_pax_t5x_ckpt_converter/README.md

                     the number of Transformer layer of the given source checkpoint.
 (Required) --num-of-head NUM_OF_HEAD
                     the number of head of multi-head attention of the given source checkpoint.
+(Required) --num-gqa-groups NUM_GQA_GROUPS
+                    the number of GQA groups (key-value heads) of the given source checkpoint.
+Required for --te-qkv-layout=kv_packed.
-(Required) --head-dim HEAD_DIM
+--head-dim HEAD_DIM
                     the head dimension of multi-head attention of the given source checkpoint.
 (Required) --mlp-intermediate-dim MLP_INTERMEDIATE_DIM